Joll59/d-ser-t/packages/d-ser-t-service/README.md

 This project quantifies speech audio transcription in near real time, by taking sample audio with expected transcriptions and outputting WER & SER for all utterances.

 ## Getting started
 These instructions will get you started using the service.
-For development / contributing see Contributing.
+For development / contributing see [CONTRIBUTING.md](../../CONTRIBUTING.md).

 ### Prerequisites
 * Node.js